twlz0ne/lsp-clangd/README.md

 Since `clangd` is part of `clang-tools-extra` since Clang 5, it can be installed by all the same methods for installing Clang 5 or later.

-With macOs, the easiest way is to install via Homebrew.
+With macOS, the easiest way is to install via Homebrew.

 ``` shell
 brew install llvm